How to Build a Wood Slab Coffee Table (DIY Guide)

 Let me start with a quick look at selecting the right type of wood for your project.

-The following tree species are widely regarded as excellent choices for crafting furniture, particularly live-edge tables.
-These trees are native to the UK, known for their ease of workability and are readily available when you know where to look.
+The following hardwood species are widely regarded as some of the best choices for crafting furniture and live edge coffee tables.
+They are strong, workable, and commonly available when you know where to look.

 Oak